AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 ## Wrapping up {#wrapup}

 Now that you are comfortable creating paths for calculated columns in your Data Warehouse.
-If you are still unsure about a particular path, remember that you can always click **[!UICONTROL Support]** in your [!DNL MBI] account to get assistance.
+If you are still unsure about a particular path, remember that you can always click **[!UICONTROL Support]** in your [!DNL Commerce Intelligence] account to get assistance.

 ## Related